The future of SEO and why it’s not dying

 Contributor

-Corey Morris is the owner and President/CEO of Voltage.
-He has spent 18 years working in strategic and leadership roles focused on growing national and local client brands with award-winning, ROI-generating digital strategies.
-He's a recent recipient of the KCDMA 2019 Marketer of the Year award.
+Corey is the owner and President/CEO of Voltage.
+He has spent 20 years working in strategic and leadership roles focused on growing national and local client brands with award-winning, ROI-generating digital strategies.
+His industry leadership, client success, and community-focused work made him recipient of the KCDMA 2019 Marketer of the Year award.

 In addition to leading Voltage, he has served as an officer on the global board of SEMPO (now part of DAA).
 He also previously led a local initiative in Kansas City founding the KC Search Marketing Conference and prior to that co-hosted a local marketing and tech radio show.

-He is currently a VIP contributor to Search Engine Journal, subject matter expert contributor to Search Engine Land, and a contributor to Forbes, among other publications.
-He speaks locally and through North America on SEO and digital marketing topics including at SMX and Digital Summit events.
+He is currently a contributor to Search Engine Land, Search Engine Journal, and Forbes.
+He speaks throughout North America on SEO and digital marketing topics including at SMX and Digital Summit events and can be heard on numerous podcasts monthly talking about his START Planning process and The Digital Marketing Success Plan™.

-Corey's first book is due out in 2024 titled The Digital Marketing Success Plan and you can find out more at thedmsp.com.
+Corey's Amazon best-seller book, the Digital Marketing Success Plan (available on Amazon), published in July 2024 and you can find out more at thedmsp.com.